Fallen Son: The Death of Captain America: What If?

 An issue of Volume 7 What If? titled What If?
 Fallen Son asks "What if Iron Man died instead of Captain America?".
 It was released in December 2008.
 In this reality, Captain America never dies on the steps of the courthouse, and is tried as normal.

 Shortly after a press conference detailing Steve Rogers' sentence, Tony Stark is attacked and killed by Tom Foster, blaming Stark for his uncle's death.
-This action seems to only help grow support of the Superhuman Registration Act, which leads Ms. Marvel to assault Luke Cage brutally after he said he wished he could have gotten to Stark first.
+This action seems to only help grow support of the Superhuman Registration Act, which leads Ms. Marvel to assault Luke Cage after he said he wished he could have gotten to Stark first.

 With the superhero community, and the world, mourning the death of Tony Stark, the Skrulls descend towards an unsuspecting Earth to start their Invasion.
 As Uatu looks on at the Skrull ships headed towards Earth, he says "It wasn't supposed to be this way...".